Natalia Garibotto Shows Off Fit And Curvy Figure In New Workout Clip

 In the caption, she stated that she is currently recovering from surgery, but “can’t wait” until she can get back to the gym and go into “beast mode.”

-The video clip was met with a great deal of support and approval from her fans, garnering more than 14,000 likes and 102,000 views in just three hours after going live.
-Additionally, dozens of followers took to the comments section to compliment the model on her figure, looks, and outfit.
+The video clip was met with a great deal of support from her fans, garnering more than 14,000 likes and 102,000 views in just three hours after going live.
+Additionally, dozens of followers took to the comments section to compliment the model on her figure, her looks, and her outfit.

 “My baby don’t play,” one user wrote.